How LLC Owners Save on Taxes in 2026

 The SLAT is funded with a gift from the donor spouse to the trust.
 The gift uses the donor spouse's lifetime gift and estate tax exemption ($13.99 million in 2026, indexed for inflation).
 The gift is not subject to gift tax as long as it does not exceed the available exemption.
 The donor spouse must file a gift tax return (Form 709) to report the gift and elect to use the lifetime exemption.

-The current high exemption amounts are scheduled to sunset after 2025 under the Tax Cuts and Jobs Act (TCJA), reverting to approximately $7 million per person (indexed for inflation).
+The current high exemption amounts are scheduled to made permanent by OBBBA (P.L.
+119-21) under the Tax Cuts and Jobs Act (TCJA), reverting to approximately $7 million per person (indexed for inflation).
 Practitioners should advise high-net-worth clients to fund SLATs before the exemption sunset to lock in the higher exemption amount.
 The IRS has confirmed in final regulations that gifts made before the sunset will not be subject to clawback.

 Reciprocal Trust Doctrine: The Key Risk